 If your language appears above, try it now.
 If not, Language101.com can still help.
 You will want to read our free articles on

-This Pimsleur review is based on using Pimsleur Spanish 1, 2, and 3 in 2013, and their programs are the same today.
-Since the Pimsleur Program is very similar from language to language, this is also a review of Pimsleur French, German, Russian, Danish, and Irish.
+This Pimsleur review is based on using Pimsleur Spanish 1, 2, and 3 in 2016, and their programs are the same today.
+Since the Pimsleur program is very similar from language to language, this is also a review of Pimsleur French, German, Russian, Danish, and Irish.

 Please Tweet This Page

-If you enjoyed this Pimsleur approach review please share it with your friends on Twitter by tweeting the message below.
+If you enjoyed this Pimsleur approach review, please share it on Twitter by tweeting the message below.

-Pimsleur language learning- Obsolete but it works! http://language101.com/pim/ please r/t
+Pimsleur language learning – Obsolete but it works! https://language101.com/pim/ please r/t